 Grant writing is shrouded in misconceptions, and inexperienced writers perpetuate them.
 Here are five grant writing myths most commonly encountered by professionals:

-- Grants are free, easy money.
+This is one of the most pervasive grant writing myths.
 Applying for a grant is a serious commitment, and developing a grant proposal isn’t easy or quick.
 It takes time to think through the requirements, especially if you’re writing a federal grant, and thoroughly answer each question on the application.

 It’s not wise to build one grant template and send it out over and over again to multiple funders.
 Each grantmaker is different and you need to tweak your arguments to speak to their worldview.
-Sure, some items in the grant are boilerplate pieces that can be re-used time and again (like your mission statement and organization history) but much of the grant will need to be refreshed and retooled with each application.
+Sure, you can re-use some items in the grant are boilerplate pieces time and again (like your mission statement and organization history) but you will need to refreshed and retooled much of the language with each application.